 Sustainable paper and board

 Our resources come from Forest Stewardship Council (FSC) certified mills.
 This further supports our efforts to reduce the overall consumption of paper and board and utilise lower grammage paper.

+In 2021, over 68% of tea for our brands was sustainably sourced.
 Our brands such as Lipton and Brooke Bond Red Label give us a huge opportunity to really understand the tea industry and make a difference in the lives of the people who depend on it.
-Our commitments extend to nurturing and protecting the land for future generations so that they will continue to benefit.
+We also nurture and protect the lands for the benefit of future generations.

 Sustainable fruits and vegetables

 Globally, we buy a range of high-quality fruits and vegetables from about 500 suppliers, who in turn buy from around 50,000 growers and farmers.
-Our current partnerships are designed to drive sustainable change so that our expert buyers are able to seek the best quality ingredients from growers around the world.
+Our current partnerships are designed to drive sustainable change so that our expert buyers can seek the best quality ingredients from growers around the world.